 Train your V02 max

-Training needs to be focused on maintaining a high V02 max.
-This training zone is 110-120 per cent of Functional Threshold Power, and intervals are usually three to five minutes, with equal recovery - often amounting to around 20 minutes in total.
+When specifically targeting your VO2 max, intervals are usually three to five minutes, with equal recovery - often amounting to around 20 minutes in total.

-“You need to adapt your training as you get older.
-There's good and fairly recent research to say that poliarised training is particularly good for older athletes, partly because their V02 max is declining, so they need to really focus on keeping that as high as possible and polarised training means the hard days can be exaggerated.”
+"There's good and fairly recent research to say that polarised training is particularly good for older athletes, partly because their VO2 max is declining," explains former commonwealth games medallist and coach, Julia Shaw. "[Older athletes] need to really focus on keeping that as high as possible and polarised training means the hard days can be exaggerated.”

-“I still think there’s a place for sweet spot as well some threshold sessions, alongside VO2 max sessions.
-The balance between these three would shift depending on ones target race distance and time of year, with the total amounting to around 10 per cent."
+But there is a counterside to this: "I still think there’s a place for sweet spot [84–97% of FTP] as well some threshold sessions [91–105% of FTP] alongside VO2 max sessions," adds Shaw.
+"The balance between these three would shift depending on ones target race distance and time of year, with the total amounting to around 10 per cent."